Prospect-Robotics/lib2813/README.md

 ```
 implementation "com.team2813:lib2813"
 ```
-Finally, in order to guarantee that the library jars are created before GradleRIO referes to them, add the following line to your build.gradle
+Finally, in order to guarantee that the library jars are created before GradleRIO referees to them, add the following line to your build.gradle
 ```
 downloadDepsPreemptively.dependsOn gradle.includedBuild("lib2813").task(":lib:jar")
 ```